mmmbacon/lotide/README.md

 ```javascript
 tail(...arr, n)
 ```
-Takes in an array object and returns n number of values following the first array position (tail).
+Takes in an array object and returns n number of values following the first array position (tail).4